Thank you for your submission!

 The turn of the Century brought investment into engineered timber products with the acquisition of a local truss rafter manufacturer H&S Timber Systems in 2001.
 Further investment in new plant and machinery has seen a doubling in output and a move to new purpose built premises in 2004 when the company was re-branded Harlow Timber Systems.

-Still a family owned operation, Harlow Bros employs eight members of the family and 200+ employees in its various operations across 10 sites – striving to provide a personal service to each and every customer.
+Still a family owned operation, Harlow Bros employs five members of the family and 200+ employees in its various operations across 10 sites – striving to provide a personal service to each and every customer.